svelteinc/festus-community-controlled-digital-infrastructure/docs/vision/festus_desoto_corridor_strategy_v1.md

      - Consider public or quasi-public control of key parcels via FCIIA or partners if realistic.

 4. **Main Street and neighborhood visible wins**
-   - Use early community-fund dollars and small grants for 5–10 highly visible projects in Festus, Crystal City, De Soto, Hematite-area neighborhoods, and nearby small towns (crosswalks, park upgrades, trees, traffic calming, small façade grants).
+   - Use early community-fund dollars and small grants for 5–10 highly visible projects in Festus and surrounding small cities and towns in the corridor, including Crystal City, De Soto, Hematite-area neighborhoods, and nearby communities (crosswalks, park upgrades, trees, traffic calming, small façade grants).

 ## 4. Medium-term plays (3–8 years)